secureCodeBox/secureCodeBox/documentation/docs/api/crds/cascading-rule.md

 This helper object has the following attributes:

-- `$.hostOrIP` returns either the hostname (if available) or the hostname of the current finding.
+- `$.hostOrIP` returns either the hostname (if available) or the ip address of the current finding.

 ## Example